awsr/PS-StreamXRef/README.md

 ## Known Quirks

-- Twitch currently rounds the start of video playback down in 10-second intervals.
-If you visit a video with a timestamp of `1h10m49s`, the video playback is going to start at `1h10m40s`.
+- Twitch currently rounds the start of video playback down in chunks (typically up to 10-second intervals).
+If you visit a video with a timestamp of `1h10m49s`, the video playback itself may start as early as `1h10m40s`.
 - Video playback can sometimes start from the beginning of the stream instead of at the timestamp.
 Try refreshing the page if this happens.